viraja1/keycloak-login-recaptcha/README.md

 To safeguard registration against bots, Keycloak has integration with Google reCAPTCHA.
 To enable this you need to first go to Google Recaptcha Website and create an API key so that you can get your reCAPTCHA site key and secret.

 Next, there are a few steps you need to perform in the Keycloak Admin Console.
 Click the Authentication left menu item and go to the Flows tab.
 Select the Browser flow from the drop down list on this page.
 Click on the copy button so that you can copy this flow and give it a name "Login with captcha".
 After this is done, then you will see "Auth Type" column on the left side of the page.
 Go to the row where "Auth Type" is "Login with captcha".
-Then click on "Actions" hyperlink.
+Then click on
+"Actions" hyperlink.
 Then click on "Add execution" and select "Recaptcha Username Password Form" from the dropdown and click on save.
 Then click on "Actions" hyperlink for "Recaptcha Username Password Form".
 Then click on config and fill google reCaptcha details and click on save.
 Then delete "Username Password Form" by clicking on "Actions hyperlink".
 Finally move "Recaptcha Username Password Form" before "OTP Form" by clicking on up arrow button in the UI.
-Finally select "REQUIRED" option for "Recaptcha Username Password Form".
+Then select "REQUIRED" option for "Recaptcha Username Password Form".
+Finally click on "Bindings" tab and select "Login with captcha" for Browser Flow and click on save.

 You should also enable external origin `https://google.com` as mentioned in keycloak documentation.
 [Recaptcha Documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#_recaptcha)